paulilab/paulilab.github.io/_people/quio.md

 ---
 name: Luis Enrique Cabrera Quio
+img: /assets/img/people-quio.jpeg
 email: first.onebutlast.last@imp.ac.at
+country: Mexico
 member_from: ???
 member_till: now
 position: PhD Student
+progress:
-occuppied_by: Knowing the names of all the people in the field.
+  - ["Knowing the names of all the people in the field.", 30]
+  - ["??", 70]
+  - ["?", 15]
 ---